Frequently Asked questions

 What happens with the children during the worship service?

 Nursery care for infants and toddlers is available during both services all year.
 During the school year, students age 2 through grade 5 can attend Sunday School during the 10:30 service.
-Once a month we have a “Children’s Sunday” when children attend worship for a special Young People’s Message and Children's Choir.
+About once a month we have a “Children’s Sunday” when children attend worship for a special Young People’s Message and Children's Choir.
 Click HERE to learn more about Sunday School!
-Youth in grades 6-12 are in worship on Sundays, with many serving as acolytes, crucifers, communion stewards, and lay readers.
+Youth in grades 6-12 are in worship on Sundays and may volunteer to help with the livestream, sing in the Sanctuary choir, usher, or serve as lay readers.

 What kind of music is heard in the worship service?

 Most of the hymns we sing are found in The United Methodist Hymnal, located in each pew.
 We occasionally feature hymns from The Faith We Sing and other resources.
 We are very proud of our Sanctuary Choir and often feature soloists and guest musicians.
-Our Youth Choir, Children’s choirs, and handbell choirs share their music once a month.
+Our children’s choir and handbell choir share their music several times a year.
 Special music is a feature of our Easter Service, Music Sunday, Christmas, and special events.
 Click HERE to learn more about music.

 What happens in the worship service?